huangyh45/PhyloAln_manu/ladybird/readme.md

 - run_commands.sh: the commands and parameters of the analyses in the dataset, can be opened in a text editor
 - seq.config: PhyloAln configure file for all the assemblies
 - singlecopy.list: the list of 1290 single-copy genes among 12 ladybird genomes
 - transassemble.pl: a custom script to assemble the transcriptomes
+  ##### Note: different batches represent the sequencing batches in which cross-contamination were detected and removed among the species by CroCo or PhyloAln